 The Department of Immigration communicates with customers via email and telephone as the office is not open to the public.
-In person meetings are possible by appointment only.
-A drop box has been placed outside of the office for applications.
 Documents are no longer available for pick-up from the Collections Desk and will be sent via mail instead.
 The Department of Immigration is only accepting online payments.